nataliazader/smallbackendproject/README.md

 - The API should be able to take a format parameter that change the structure of the JSON object outputed

 - There will be 3 format: linechart, table, multiplepage.
-There's json files in this project to show the expected output
+There's json files in this project to show the expected outputs

 - Database technology, data structure and application architecture is up to you.